-Multi-location order fulfillment means you’ll need to useimplement technology that can structure a cohesive system for inventory management between all centers.
-There will surely be an initial cost to making this work, but don’t try to go it on your own, ,suggests Kang. suggests: “You’re looking for trouble if you try and adapt what you’re doing now across several locations.
+Multi-location order fulfillment means you’ll need to implement technology that can structure a cohesive system for inventory management between all centers.
+There will surely be an initial cost to making this work, but don’t try to go it on your own, suggests Kang: “You’re looking for trouble if you try and adapt what you’re doing now across several locations.
 It can really hurt the business.”

 Instead, look for scalable warehouse management systems, designed specifically for e-commerce fulfillment, to help you manage the selection and routing of orders.